Singularities on Fano fibrations and beyond: Multiplicities along lc places: reduction to a toric problem

 \end{proof}

+It is worth pointing out an alternative way in Step 6 to ensure that $\gamma\beta_k$ is sufficiently small (which would be enough to prove the proposition but perhaps with a smaller $\epsilon'$) is to observe that both the $\mathfrak{e}_j$ and the $\mathfrak{f}_k$ form a basis of $\Z^{d-1}$, so one can convert coordinates in terms of the $\mathfrak{e}_j$ into coordinates in terms of the $\mathfrak{f}_k$ using finitely many possible matrices.

-\begin{exa} Let $X=\PP^1_{Z}$ where $Z=\A^1$.
-Let $T,D$ be the toric divisors correponding to $(1,n)$ and $(1,0)$, respectively, where $2\le n\in \N$.
-Then using the above notation, $W=X$.
+\begin{exa} We illustrate the proof of the proposition with this two-dimensional example.
+Let $Z=\A^1$ and consider $(X=\PP^1_{Z},\Lambda)$ with its standard toric structure given by the fan generated by the vectors $(1,0), (0,1), (0,-1)$ in $\Z^2$.
+Let $T,D$ be the toric divisors over $X$ corresponding to $(n,1)$ and $(1,0)$, respectively, where $2\le n\in \N$.
+Then using notation in the proof above, $W=X$.
 Let $S_1,S_2$ be the horizontal components of $\Lambda$ corresponding to the vectors $(0,1),(0,-1)$.
 We can obtain $T$ by blowing up $S_1\cap D$ first, then blowing up the intersection of $D^\sim$ and the exceptional divisor and so on where in each step we blow up the intersection of $D^\sim$ and the newest exceptional divisor.
 We do $n$ blowups in total.
 The last exceptional divisor is $T$.
-We then contract all the excetional divisors except $T$.
-This gives $Y$.
-Contracting $D$ gives $Y\to V$ (here we abuse notation to denote the birational transform of $D$ again by $D$).
+At this point, $T$ is the only exceptional$/W$ divisor intersecting $D^\sim$.
+Next, we contract all the exceptional divisors except $T$.
+This gives $Y=U$.
+By the previous sentence, $D\cdot T^\sim=1$ (here we are abusing notation as we denote the birational transform of $D$ on $Y$ again by $D$).
+Contracting $D$ gives $Y\to V$.